goat-community/goat-docs/docs/map/interface_overview.md

 sidebar_position: 3
 ---

-TODO: UPDATE THIS WITH THE NEW INTERFACE
+# Home / Map Interface

+<span style={{color: "#FF0000"}}>TODO: UPDATE THIS WITH THE NEW INTERFACE. @iremkapucuoglu this can be updated & enhanced together with @AnaSasso.
+Add overview of map interface > where to find what?
+Explain different sections (see QGIS).</span>

 import catchmentsTab from "/img/general/interface_overview/catchments_tab.webp" import otherLayersTab from "/img/general/interface_overview/otherlayers_tab.webp"